Updated November 2020

 The definition of personal information included within the CCPA is quite expansive.
 The CCPA states that:

-The bill then goes on to include many examples of things that can be considered personal information.
-These range from where a person lives and how many children they have to geolocation information, social network information, and biometric information.
+The law includes many examples of things that can be considered personal information.
+These range from where a person lives, geolocation information, social network information, and biometric information.
 Familiarizing yourself with how the concept of “personal information” applies to your business should be an important consideration.

 This only begins to scratch the surface of a very complex topic, but there are more detailed breakdowns of the CCPA’s concept of “personal information” available elsewhere on the web.